 Practicing toileting independence at home.

-Ensuring a change of clothing is in your child's backpack everyday.
+Ensuring a change of clothing (bottom, top, underwear, and socks) is in your child's backpack everyday.

-Your teacher may have you fill out this Toileting Questionnaire to get to know your child better:
+You may want to fill out this Toileting Questionnaire and give to your teacher so they can help by getting to know your child even more:

 Parent/Guardian Partnership Toileting Questionnaire